 When it comes to a job as a vet assistant, there is more to it than just having a love for animals.
-While this is often enough of a reason for many people to consider taking animal care courses, it's important that you consider other qualities required in vet care jobs and look to see how they might match your personal characteristics.
+It is not all rainbows and puppies, it's vital that you consider other qualities required in vet care jobs and look to see how they might match your personal characteristics.

 What Is It Like Working As A Veterinary Nurse?

 As animal care online training teaches you fairly early on, vet clinics can often be chaotic places full of emotional owners and frightened animals, but the rewards are huge, particularly in terms of job satisfaction.
 It's just one of the many factors that make animal care such an attractive proposition.

 It’s a fast-growing industry too, as the stats show it has been growing by just under 4% a year, every year, since 2017 (source).
 That means your services as a qualified vet assistant will always be in demand.

 What Skills Do I Need To Be A Veterinary Nurse?